kozarovv/PS2-Netemu-Selector/README.md

 - Changed way of naming backups folder.
 Previous method resulted here in GO TO EMULATOR SELECTOR in name.
 - Removed some refers to variable names in dialogs.
 Specially app_choice ones.
 - More that I forgot, anyway source is here
+- In v1.1 Only backup of last used emu is created.
+Old backup is overwritten with new.

 ## Build